caibirdme/synccode/README.md

 Make sure you have `rsync` installed on your system and it's added to PATH

-`synccode` use ssh to sync your code so you should insure that you can access your remote server just by `ssh username@a.b.c.d`
+`synccode` use ssh to sync your code so you should insure that you can access your remote server just by `ssh username@a.b.c.d` without password

-This is very important,so you should make sure things above.
+This is very important,so you should make sure all things above.

 ## Extension Settings